lafidalgo/lafidalgo.github.io/cv/README.md

 # CV LaTeX Source

-This directory contains the LaTeX source code for Luiz Augusto Fidalgo's CV.
+This directory contains the LaTeX source code for Luiz Augusto Fidalgo's CVs.

+## Files

+- `LuizAugustoFidalgo_cv_simple.tex` - Simple one-page CV
+- `LuizAugustoFidalgo_cv.tex` - Full CV with profile picture
+- `profile.png` - Profile picture for the full CV

 ## Automated Workflow

-The CV is automatically compiled to PDF using GitHub Actions whenever changes are pushed to this directory.
+Both CVs are automatically compiled to PDF using GitHub Actions whenever changes are pushed to this directory.

 ### How it works:

-1. **Edit**: Make changes to `LuizAugustoFidalgo_cv_simple.tex`
+1. **Edit**: Make changes to either `.tex` file
 2. **Commit & Push**: Push your changes to GitHub
-3. **Auto-compile**: GitHub Actions automatically compiles the LaTeX to PDF
+3. **Auto-compile**: GitHub Actions automatically compiles both LaTeX files to PDF
-4. **Auto-update**: The compiled PDF is automatically committed to `downloads/LuizAugustoFidalgo_cv_simple.pdf`
+4. **Auto-update**: The compiled PDFs are automatically committed to the `downloads/` folder

 ### Workflow file: